A-SousaRodrigues/Vessel-Vision/README.md

 ### Main Palette

-With the help of ChatGPT, acting my UX designer, the following colour pallete was decided.
+With the help of ChatGPT, acting as my UX designer, the following colour pallete was decided.

 - Primary Colour	Strong Blue	(#0077B6)
 - Secondary Colour	Dark Blue	(#005F80)